 ARTICLE I-MEMBERSHIP

-Lexington Girl’s Softball League shall consist of girls, , who have registered for, paid the appropriate fee , and have provided a copy of their birth certificate by the first game of the season.
+Lexington Girl’s Softball League shall consist of girls ages 3-16, as of January 1st, who have registered for, paid the appropriate fee , and have provided a copy of their birth certificate by the first game of the season.

 Lexington Girl’s Softball League will be divided into teams by age groups.
 Players will be so distributed as to form teams of as nearly equal number of players as possible.

-Coaches will be members of the Lexington Girl’s Softball League as long as they are actively involved as coaches of the League, and, if a Head Coach, NYSCA certified by the first game of the season.
+Coaches will be members of the Lexington Girl’s Softball League as long as they are actively involved as coaches of the League.
+Head Coach, Assistant Coach’s must pass a Background check through Lexington County Recreation and be NYSCA certified by the first game of the season.
+Any Parent helping in the dugout or on the field is required to have a Background check through Lexington County Recreation.

-Parents or Legal Guardian will be members of Lexington Girl’s Softball League as long as they have a girl actively involved in the League and shall be eligible to vote.
+Parents or Legal Guardian will be members of Lexington Girl’s Softball League as long as they have a girl actively involved in the League and shall be eligible to vote for Board Members.

 Elected Officers and “Appointed Officers” are members of the Lexington Girl’s Softball League for the duration of their term.